Why Do Chefs Finish with Butter?

 Chefs finish dishes with butter to refine texture, balance, and flavor at the final moment.
 When added off heat, butter emulsifies into the sauce, creating a smoother, glossier consistency while carrying and rounding out aromatic compounds.
 The result is not heavier food, but a more complete and integrated expression of the dish.

-This is why chefs finish dishes with butter.
 It is not excess.
-It is control—an adjustment made at the final moment so texture, aroma, and balance arrive at the table in harmony.
+It is control — an adjustment made at the final moment so texture, aroma, and balance arrive at the table in harmony.

 Explore more culinary questions in Ask Foodie.